Lancaster University visiting professor mentioned 3,475 times in the Epstein files

 “Nicole Junkermann is not an employee of Lancaster University and our connection with her is currently being reviewed.

-“Lancaster University stands in solidarity with all victims of gender-based violence.
-It is important to note that appearing in the Epstein files does not imply wrongdoing.”
+“Lancaster University stands in solidarity with all victims of gender-based violence.”

 Featured image via Wikimedia Commons